alanlivio/predict360user/README.md

 ## Requirements

-The project dependecies are described in pip [requeriments.txt](requeriments.txt) file.
+The project dependencies are described in the pip [requirements.txt](requirements.txt) file.
 Do as follow to install them in a conda environment with [TensorFlow and Cuda](https://www.tensorflow.org/install/pip).
-At Windows, you must install [SDK and MSVC](https://visualstudio.microsoft.com/visual-cpp-build-tools/) becuase of [spherical_geometry](https://github.com/spacetelescope/spherical_geometry) package.
+On Windows, you must install [SDK and MSVC](https://visualstudio.microsoft.com/visual-cpp-build-tools/) because of the [spherical_geometry](https://github.com/spacetelescope/spherical_geometry) package.

 ```bash
 conda env create -f environment.yml